bumps/bumps/doc/guide/optimizer.rst

 Options
 -------

-:ref:`option-steps` is the number of iterations to include in the Markov chain.
+*Steps* is the number of iterations to include in the Markov chain.
 Each iteration updates the full population.
 The population size scales with the number of fitted parameters.
 Set steps so that the number of fit parameters times the population times steps is at least 100,000.
+Use ``--steps=n`` on the command line.

-:ref:`option-burn` is the number of iterations to required for the Markov chain to converge to the equilibrium distribution.
+*Burn-in Steps* is the number of iterations to required for the Markov chain to converge to the equilibrium distribution.
 If the fit ends early, the tail of the burn will be saved to the start of the steps.
+Use ``--burn=n`` on the command line.

+*Population* determines the size of the population.
+The number of individuals, $k$, is equal to the number of fitted parameters times the population scale factor.
+Use ``--pop=k`` on the command line.

+*Initializer* determines how the population will be initialized.
+The options are as follows:

+     *eps* (epsilon ball), in which the entire initial population is chosen at random from within a tiny hypersphere centered about the initial point

+     *lhs* (latin hypersquare), which chops the bounds within each dimension in $k$ equal sized chunks where $k$ is the size of the population and makes sure that each parameter has at least one value within each chunk across the population.

+     *cov* (covariance matrix), in which the uncertainty is estimated using the covariance matrix at the initial point, and points are selected at random from the corresponding gaussian ellipsoid

+     *random* (uniform random), in which the points are selected at random within the bounds of the parameters

+Use ``--init=type`` from the command line.

-:ref:`option-thin` is the amount of thinning to use when collecting the population.
+*Thinning* is the amount of thinning to use when collecting the population.
 If the fit is somewhat stuck, with most steps not improving the fit, then you will need to thin the population to get proper statistics.

-:ref:`option-pop` determines the size of the population.
-The number of individuals, $k$, is equal to the number of fitted parameters times the population scale factor.

-:ref:`option-init` determines how the population will be initialized.
-The options are *lhs* for latin hypersquare, *eps* for epsilon ball, *cov* for covariance matrix, and *rand* for uniform random.
+Use ``--thin=k`` from the command line.

-:ref:`option-entropy`, if true, computes the entropy for the fit.
+*Calculate entropy*, if true, computes the entropy for the fit.
 This is an estimate of the amount of information in the data.
+Use ``--entropy`` from the command line.

+Use ``--fit=dream`` to select DREAM from the commandline.

 Output
 ------